Check here regularly for an updated list of our policies and FAQ.

 (2) Compliance with the Law

-All weapons worn as props (simulations, replicas, etc.) must conform to all state, local and federal laws, including but not limited to the “Dangerous Weapons Control Law,” Part 4, Title 2, Section 12000-12590 of the California Penal Code (CPC).
-All such props must be inspected and registered by Pacific Media Expo Security staff, Sheraton Security Department, the Convention Center’s Public Safety Department, and/or the Pasadena Police Department for compliance.
+All weapons worn as props (simulations, replicas, etc.) must conform to all local, state and federal laws, including but not limited to the “Dangerous Weapons Control Law,” Part 4, Title 2, Section 12000-12590 of the California Penal Code (CPC).
+All such props must be inspected and registered by Pacific Media Expo Security/Safety staff, the security or public safety personnel of the facility, and/or the local Police or Sheriff for compliance.

 California law prohibits convention attendees from carrying genuine firearms, whether loaded or unloaded.
-All genuine firearms must be checked with the convention facility at the front desk.
-Any persons found to have firearms in their possession (except those covered under section 12002 of the CPC) at the convention is subject to arrest and confiscation of their weapon by the Convention Center’s Public Safety Department, Pasadena Police Department and Sheraton’s Security Department.
-Furthermore, they may have their memberships revoked by the PMA and be asked to leave and check out of the participating hotel(s).
+All genuine firearms must be checked with the host facility at the front desk.
+Any persons found to have firearms in their possession (except those covered under section 12002 of the CPC) at the convention is subject to arrest and confiscation of their weapon by the facility’s security or public safety personnel and/or the local Police or Sheriff.
+Furthermore, they may have their memberships revoked without refund by the PMA and be asked to leave and check out of the participating hotel(s).

 (3) Prohibited Weapons

-All weapons, functional or nonfunctional, such as firearms, crossbows, throwing knives, stars, bows, boomerangs, darts, flame throwers, Tasers (stun guns), etc., are prohibited.
+All weapons, functional or nonfunctional, including but not limited to firearms, crossbows, throwing knives, stars, bows, boomerangs, darts, flame throwers, tasers (stun guns), etc., are prohibited.

 (4) Replica Weapons

-Replica weapons (e.g., Airsoft guns), which must only be used as props or display, may be allowed if the replica weapon is inspected, approved, and peace bonded (see Section 6 below) by Pacific Media Expo Security Staff.
+Replica weapons (e.g., Airsoft guns), which must only be used as props or display, may be allowed if the replica weapon is inspected, approved, and peace bonded (see Section 6 below) by Pacific Media Expo Security/Safety Staff.
 Use of the replica weapon may be revoked at any time without cause or warning.
-Pasadena Police Officer, Convention Center’s Public Safety staff and Sheraton Security staff also have the option of revoking an attendee’s right to display a replica weapon.
+The local Police or Sheriff and the facility’s security or public safety staff also have the option of revoking or preventing an attendee’s ability to display a replica weapon.

-All props that look threatening or can still potentially harm others must be inspected by Pacific Media Expo Security staff, Convention Center’s Public Safety staff, Pasadena Police Officers or Sheraton’s Security department.
+All props that look threatening or can still potentially harm others must be inspected by Pacific Media Expo Security/Safety staff, the facility’s security or public safety staff, or the local Police or Sheriff.
 All parties reserve the right to insist on inspection and approval of all props.
 The bearer will be required to sign a legal waiver excluding anyone else from legal obligation concerning the weapon and any damages resulting from its use.
-Full information of the owner of the prop (membership number, room number, phone number, address, etc.) plus a description of the weapon itself will be required.
-This information will be kept by Pacific Media Expo, Pasadena Police Department, Convention Center’s Public Safety and Sheraton Security Department.
+Full information of the owner of the prop (driver license or identification number, membership number, room number, phone number, address, etc.) plus a description and/or photograph of the weapon itself will be required.
+This information will be kept by Pacific Media Expo, the facility’s security or public safety office, or the local Police or Sheriff.

 (6) Inspection & Peace Bonding

-PMA requires that all weapons/replicas/props be inspected by PMX Security staff.
+PMA requires that all weapons/replicas/props be inspected by PMX Security/Safety staff.
 Peace bonding is the process of marking and/or binding props.
 In certain cases, props may be bound in such a way as to render them unusable.
-Peace bonding is performed at the Pacific Media Expo Security room or at designated locations around the convention.
-Peace bonding may also occur any time at the discretion of Security staff on the field.
-Even if the weapon/replica/prop has already been peace-bonded, any security officer or personnel may re-inspect the item at their discretion.
+Peace bonding is performed at the Pacific Media Expo Security/Safety room or at designated locations around the convention.
+Peace bonding may also occur any time or place at the discretion of Security/Safety staff on the field.
+Even if the weapon/replica/prop has already been peace-bonded, any security/safety officer or personnel may re-inspect the item at their discretion.
 The owner of the weapon/replica/prop is solely responsible for the weapon/replica/prop and its usage at all times, even if they are not the wielder, and even if the weapon has been inspected.

 Pacific Media Expo (PMX) is committed to helping ensure all our members are able to enjoy their experiences at our event.
 As such we work with our venues to ensure accessibility to the fullest extent they currently offer.
 Below are the accessibility policies for our venues.